ivliag/handy-ones/README.md

 4. [`handy-svg`](https://github.com/ivliag/handy-ones/tree/master/packages/handy-svg) is a tool to [properly inject SVG images](https://dev.to/javar/external-svgs-that-you-can-style-2a37) to web pages

 ## Monorepo
-1. This is a monorepository, we develop and distribute components separately
+1. This is a monorepository, components are developed and distributed separately
 2. There is a [**Demo page**](https://ivliag.github.io/handy-ones) for all components

 ## License
-We use MIT license for every package here, so you are free to do hearly anything with this code
+MIT license is used for every package here, so you are free to do nearly anything with this code